Starting a new job

 Additional resources

 • Coping with change.
-Explore how you can navigate change in ways that help you accept and adapt to changes that are outside your control.
+Explore how you can navigate change in ways that help you accept and adapt to changes outside your control.

 • Building trust for leaders.
 Learn how to show your employees you’re trustworthy by exploring these core competencies and behaviours.

 • Employees' role in psychological health and safety.
-Free online learning program for employees to learn how to contribute to a mentally healthy workplace.
+Access this free online learning program to learn how to contribute to a mentally healthy workplace.
 This orientation to psychological health and safety in the workplace is for all employees.

 • Plan for resilience.
-A tool to help you bounce back after a health, personal or work crisis.
+Use this tool to help you bounce back after a health, personal or work crisis.
 This resource helps you develop healthy coping strategies to deal with life's challenges.

 • Managing stress.
 Learn how to manage your reactions to stress and protect your well-being.